 Taking Care of Yourself Without the Resentment

 Over the past several months, I’ve noticed a sneaky-little-emotion called Resentment.
 It tends to creep in and create unproductive thoughts, stopping me in my forward momentum, and keeps me from enjoying moments in life.
+What I’ve come to realize is that taking care of yourself no matter what is the only option.
+We need to get over this resistance and move forward!
 Maybe you have experienced similar areas of resistance in your life?

 Resenting work